Scylla Manager Agent Installation¶

 Choose how you want to configure access to the S3 Bucket.
-You can use an IAM role (recommended) or you can add your AWS credentials to the agent configuration file.
-This method is less secure as you will be propagating each node with this security information and in cases where you need to change the key, you will have replace it on each node.
+You can use an IAM role (recommended), or you can add your AWS credentials to the agent configuration file.
+This method is less secure as you will be propagating each node with this security information, and in cases where you need to change the key, you will have to replace it on each node.

 To use an IAM Role:

 To add your AWS credentials the Scylla Manager Agent configuration file: